boonebgorges/Import-from-Ning/readme.txt

 = You rule! =

 That's not really a question, but thanks.
-You can read my blog at http://teleogistic.net, follow me on Twitter at http://twitter.com/boonebgorges, or send a donation at http://teleogistic.net/donate.
+You can read my blog at http://teleogistic.net, follow me on Twitter at http://twitter.com/boone, or send a donation at http://teleogistic.net/donate.

 == Changelog ==

+= 2.0.7 =
+* Improved compatibility with WP Network Admin
+* Better error messages

 = 2.0.6 =
 * Fixed email problem.
 Props Karen Chun